The 3 Lesser-Known Benefits of Prioritizing Outdoor Activities and Outdoor Adventure in Your Life

 I am an outdoor adventure and backpacking coach for women around the world, and my mission is to help women step into their unique strength and courage by taking real ownership of their safety on the trails and becoming self-sufficient outdoors so that they feel confident and capable of turning their biggest outdoor adventure dreams into a reality.

 Did you get that?
-I don’t want to just teach women how to “participate” in outdoor adventure.
-I want them to feel so confident in themselves that they are capable of leading and creating the life of their dreams.
+I don’t want to just teach women how to just participate in outdoor adventure.
+I want them to feel so confident in themselves that they are capable of leading adventures and creating the life of their dreams.

-It doesn’t matter where you’re starting from... how old you are, your weight, your financial background, or your prior experience in the outdoors, being confident and self-sufficient in the backcountry is available to you, and I teach you how to get there without the overwhelm and fears that have since been keeping you stuck.
+It doesn’t matter where you’re starting from – how old you are, your weight, your financial background, or your prior experience in the outdoors – being confident and self-sufficient in the backcountry is available to you, and I teach you how to get there without the overwhelm and fears that have been keeping you stuck.

-Specifically I’ll be going into the 3 lesser-known benefits of prioritizing outdoor adventure in your life so that you can better understand why making the time to get outside is so beneficial and essential to your self-care and personal growth even if you’re a busy mom or have a lot on your plate with work or school.
+Specifically I’ll be going into the 3 lesser-known benefits of prioritizing outdoor adventure in your life.
+This will help you better understand why making the time to get outside is so beneficial and essential to your self-care and personal growth, even if you’re a busy mom or have a lot on your plate with work or school.

 One of the biggest things I hear from my audience and my students is that they so badly want to go on big adventures outdoors or finally learn how to go outdoor backpacking, but the thing they feel holds them back the most is...